johnny353535/yoi/docs/_pages/workflow/customizing.md

 ---
 layout: base
-group: core
+group: workflow
-title: Introduction
+title: Customizing
-permalink: core/
+permalink: workflow/customizing
 ---

-## Yoshino Core CSS
+# Customizing

 This section is about the few stylesheets that form the foundation of the Yoshino frontend.
 These contain global settings, helpers for visual debugging, resets, styling of the root elements (`<html> & <body>`) and a few mixins.